Hispanic Alliance of Southeastern Connecticut welcomes new executive director to continue founder’s legacy

 New London— Since 2000, the Hispanic Alliance of Southeastern Connecticut has mainly known one executive director and that’s its founder, Alejandro Melendez-Cooper.

-After his death in November of last year, his son Claudio Melendez-Cooper took over as interim executive director and took on the hard task of finding a replacement for his father, someone qualified with a connection to the community.
+After his death in November of last year, Mirna Martinez and Melendez-Cooper’s son Claudio served as interim co-directors.
+Then Claudio Melendez-Cooper took over as interim executive director and took on the hard task of finding a replacement for his father, someone qualified with a connection to the community.

 Melendez-Cooper, believing he found that someone, hired Lina Agudelo, 42, a former social worker and active member in the community.
 Last week, Agudelo started her role as the not-for-profit’s new executive director.